Nicolas-Augustin de la Croix d'Azolette (Proprières 1779, Lyon 1861)

-Head of the Roman Catholic seminary of Lyon, he asked for the creation of the Institution of the Priests of Saint-Irénée, called the "missionaries of the Carthusian monks" and he became its first leader in 1816.
+Head of the Roman Catholic seminary of Lyon, he called for the creation of the Society of Priests of Saint-Irénée, called "missionaries of the Carthusian monks" and he became its first leader in 1816.

 Vicar of Saint-Bruno from 1817 to 1823, he tried to reassemble the furniture of the church.
-He installed in 1817 the barriers which are before the altars of the side chapels and bought the bells which continue to ring still today.
+He installed in 1817 the barriers which are in front of the altars of the side chapels and bought the bells which continue to ring still today.

 Named archbishop of Auch in 1840, he finished his life in a cell of the cloister of the Carthusian monks in Lyon.